 The stylish rooms and suites are just as incredible as the hotel itself.
 You’ll love the ultra-comfy beds, colorful original artwork, and luxe ensuites with Malin+Goetz bath products.

 If you’re in town for a special occasion, the 21c Suite is worth the splurge for its contemporary living room and massive private rooftop deck!
 With 360-degree views over the city, it’s the perfect spot to gather for drinks with a group of friends.

 You’ll definitely want to enjoy at least one meal and drink at the hotel’s historic restaurant and lounge.
 The Savoy was once the oldest restaurant west of the Mississippi and still stands proud as one of the best restaurants in Kansas City.
 Expect refined, locally sourced Midwest-inspired fare and excellent creative cocktails.

-The hotel also boasts a 24-hour fitness center, a business center, and pet-friendly rooms if you’re traveling with your furry friend!
+The hotel also boasts a 24-hour fitness center, and pet-friendly rooms if you’re traveling with your furry friend!

 Whether you’re in town for work or play the Ambassador Hotel is one of the best hotels in Kansas City.
 Set right in the heart of downtown, you’re just a stone’s throw away from T-Mobile Center, the Kauffman Center for the Performing Arts, and the Kansas City Convention Center.
 Plus, all the trendy bars, restaurants, and shops of the Power & Light District are just down the road!

 You’ll love unwinding in the contemporary rooms, which boast custom furnishings, 55-inch flat-screen TVs with premium cable channels, and spacious workstations with ergonomic chairs.
 For larger groups or special celebrations, book the bi-level loft for its stylish living room, wet bar, and large windows with sweeping city views.